 But rest assured, if you take the time to learn the exercises properly (with the help of a qualified trainer or a physiotherapist if need be), rest enough between training sessions, and avoid training with maximum weights, strength training is perfectly safe.
 Much safer than running and many ball games for example.

-Strength training has been shown to help and in some cases cure many chronic joint and spine issues like shoulder, neck, and back pain.
+Strength training has been shown to help and in some cases cure many chronic joint and spine issues.
+Including shoulder, neck, and back pain.
 This is because many times these issues are caused by weak and immobile muscles and postural issues.

 The first and most obvious benefit of strength training is the increase in muscular strength.
 When done right, resistance training can increase the strength and work capacity of your whole body in seniors just like in younger people.

 Besides making lifting and carrying objects easier, strength has many important everyday functions.
 Everything you do from getting out of the bed, walking to the store, sitting on the toilet, reaching to the upper shelf, etc. all become easier when you are stronger.

 Age-related muscle and strength loss, known as sarcopenia, will gradually diminish your strength to the point that one by one everyday tasks become impossible.
 Strength training will prevent this from happening (1).